 Official maps produced and published by State agencies and semi-official maps producted and published under the auspices of or with the official permission of State agencies have been estimated as having relatively high evidentiary value, because they can be considered to have been produced on the basis of carefully collected information.
-For example, the award in the Island of Palmas case suggests that the relevant maps have high evidentiary value.
-The judgment in the Clipperton Island case did not give importance to the map used by Mexico for the reason that "the official character of this map cannot be affirmed."
+For example, the award in the Island of Palmas case suggests that the relevant maps have high evidentiary value.12 The judgment in the Clipperton Island case did not give importance to the map used by Mexico for the reason that "the official character of this map cannot be affirmed."13

-However, even official maps are not necessarily absolutely reliable or objectively accurate.
-In particular, if a party to the dispute produce "official" or "semi-official" maps of the dispute territory after the dispute arose, such maps will have lower evidentiary value compared to maps produced before the dispute arose.
-This is because maps produced after the dispute arose are unlikely to contain information unfavorable to the party.
-It is for the same reason that maps produced not by a party to the dispute but by a neutral organization are deemed to have evidentiary value.
-Such maps are considered to contain objective information that can be relied upon since the organizations have no conflict of interest with the parties to the dispute.
+However, even official maps are not necessarily absolutely reliable or objectively accurate.14 In particular, if a party to the dispute produce "official" or "semi-official" maps of the disputed territory after the dispute arose, such maps will have lower evidentiary value compared to maps produced before the dispute arose.
+This is because maps produced after the dispute arose are unlikely to contain information unfavorable to the party.15 It is for the same reason that maps produced not by a party to the dispute but by a neutral organization are deemed to have evidentiary value.
+Such maps are considered to contain objective information that can be relied upon since the organizations have no conflict of interest with the parties to the dispute.16 there exist legally relevant facts which contradict the information they show, "however numerous and generally appreciated they may be."18 ii.
+Consistency

-Private maps produced by private individuals have little evidentiary value and are often not subject to examination, except in cases where they are considered to have particularly high reliability due to the reputation of the cartographer, such as a renowned expert in the field.
+Private maps produced by private individuals have little evidentiary value and are often not subject to examination, except in cases where they are considered to have particularly high reliability due to the reputation of the cartographer, such as a renowned expert in the field.17